DevART36/100-days-of-code/log.md

 Day 12 of #100DaysOfCode in #freeCodeCamp
 Just got done finishing my 2nd Project!
 Spend almost 5 hours but It's all worth it.
 I finished puttng some background on body:before, Used W3Schools and boom!
 Fixed it.
 I also add some media queries to display it on Android phones. :) https://t.co/YmezDzgyGb
 **Thuoghts** It is hard for me because I'm exposed to new environment.
 But I tried my best to finished my projectt.
 Lookng forward to my upcomming projects.

+# Day 13: January 14, Thursday

+**Today's Progress**

+Day 13 of #100DaysOfCode in #freeCodeCamp
+Researching about the product and Company.Coding some html and css for the product landing page and I will finish it tomorrow! :) https://t.co/M642ahHQQw**Thuoghts** It is hard for me because I'm exposed to new environment.
+But I tried my best to finished my projectt.
+Lookng forward to my upcomming projects.